Dental Insurance Guide for Patients in Etobicoke

 For major dental work, ask your dentist to send a cost estimate to your insurance company in advance.
 This way, you’ll know exactly what’s covered and what you’ll need to pay out of pocket — no surprises.

-Checklist to keep you organized
+Dental insurance checklist to keep you organized

 The dental insurance checklist is a simple tool to help you stay on top of your coverage, appointments, and claims.
 It’s perfect for making the most of your benefits with less stress and confusion.